scout-app/scout-app/README.md

     * [ ] Upon creating a project, auto-guess input/output folders and project icon.
 (TJW - In progress)
     * [ ] Create a way of having multiple projects and switching between them
     * [ ] Make project icon show a `+` when hovering over it and allow changing it via click to browse.
+    * [ ] BUG 1: In Ubuntu & OSX, `@import 'buttons'` fails, as Scout-App isn't loading the mixin libraries for some reason.
+    * [ ] BUG 2: In OSX, CMD+V doesn't paste.
+Implement shortcuts for cut/copy/paste
+    * [ ] BUG 3: In OSX, the auto-guesser crashes on [this specific repo](https://github.com/UniversalGUI/UniversalGUI.github.io).
+Works on Windows.
+Don't know what is special about the repo.
+Maybe the `.`'s in the folder name?
 * [ ] **Phase 2:** Community Input and bugs (ZD/JM)
   * [ ] **Status:** Some [discussions on UX and design](https://github.com/mhs/scout-app/issues/186) have begun.
   * [ ] **To do:**